 Picking the perfect location for your Christmas tree can take up a lot of time, especially if you’re feeling undecided.
-I’ve experienced this problem a few times myself, and I’ve learned how to choose the best spot to make sure that all the hard work and time spent decorating won’t go to waste.
-Read more for my list of things to factor in when deciding where to position your holiday centerpiece.
+It’s important to choose the best spot to make sure that all the hard work and time spent decorating won’t go to waste.
+Read more for a list of things to factor in when deciding where to position your holiday centerpiece.

 Consider placing your tree in the room your family gathers in the most.
 It could be the den, the living room or the dining room.
 Your family will definitely enjoy seeing it every day, especially on Christmas day.